IskandarGhobril/empanada/_sections/story1.md

   <button class="submit-btn" id="submitSentiment" disabled>Submit</button>
   <p class="response-message" id="responseMessage"></p>
 </div>

-<p>Before we look at what investors actually believe, take a moment to answer the same question they face every week:</p>

-<h4>Where do you think the market is headed over the next six months?</h4>

-{% include click.html %}

 <p>Whatever your choice, you've just joined millions of investors who make this call regularly.
 Now let's see what the data reveals about their collective psychology.</p>